openharmony/docs/en/application-dev/security/cryptoFramework-overview.md

-  > **NOTE**<br>In ECB and CBC, the plaintext must be padded if its length is not an integer multiple of 128 bits. <br>Since the plaintext is padded to the block size, the PKCS #5 and PKCS #7 used in the algorithm library use the block size as the padding length.
+  > **NOTE**<br>In ECB and CBC, the plaintext must be padded if its length is not an integer multiple of 128 bits.
+Since the plaintext is padded to the block size, the PKCS #5 and PKCS #7 used in the algorithm library use the block size as the padding length.
 That is, data is padded to 16 bytes in AES encryption.

 - **Symmetric 3DES Encryption and Decryption**